 Stay consistent and don’t give up

-Most users attempting to build a travel influencer account on Instagram in 2021 give up pretty quickly – it can feel overwhelming when, the more you post, the more you realize how much competition there is out there vying for the same followers.
+Most users attempting to build a travel influencer account on Instagram give up pretty quickly – it can feel overwhelming when, the more you post, the more you realize how much competition there is out there vying for the same followers.
 Stay true to your mission, engage with and enjoy your followers, and stick with it.
 Over time, your diligence in content creating can pay off in influencer and micro-influencer status, sponsorships, free products, and even free travel.

 Artist, digital nomad, and highly sensitive person, Lynli started traveling full time as a digital nomad in 2018.
 Writer and Illustrator by day, remote-destination explorer by other-days, Lynli is passionate about pushing the boundaries of her own comfort zone, exploring the world as a plus size, one-bag traveler, and journaling it all on WanderBig.com